 - Made using almond flour, this bread is high in protein and healthy fats while being low in carbs and sugars.

 - This bread/cake has an amazing crumb texture, making it great to the last bite.

 To make our banana nut bundt bread you’ll need the following ingredients:

 - Bananas: Opt for using overripe bananas (ones that are brown spotted all over and soft) since they will give us the most flavor and sweetness.

-- Blanched almond flour: you can also use almond meal (aka unblanched almond flour) if you prefer
+- Blanched almond flour: I recommend using a super-fine grind.
+You can also use almond meal (aka unblanched almond flour) if you prefer

 - Honey: Or maple syrup.
 This extra touch of sweetness is wonderful for your bread’s taste and also the moistness and texture.

 - Oil: I’m using an extra light olive oil but you can use any other clean label, neutral oil of your choice

 - Large eggs: this acts as both a leavening agent as well as adds moisture and binding to our batter

 - Dark chocolate chips: Though optional, who doesn’t enjoy having warm pockets of chocolate in their bread?
 I’m using a mini dark chocolate chip for this recipe but you can use standard-sized chips if you prefer.